lehmanwics/lehmanwics.github.io/about.md

 I am most active on [Twitter](https://twitter.com/rosemariesays "Rosemariesays Twitter") and [Github](https://github.com/seerocode "Rosemarie Github") these days.
 Catch me there.

 Interested in hiring me as an intern or want to reach out to me about something else?
-Please send an e-mail to rosemarie [dot] liriano [at] gmail [dot] com.
+Please send an e-mail to roseencarna [at] gmail [dot] com.